kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 String toAddress = "GDIRGGTBE3H4CUIHNIFZGUECGFQ5MBGIZTPWGUHPIEVOOHFHSCAGMEHO";
 BigDecimal amountInKin = new BigDecimal("20");

-// we could use here some custom fee or we can can call the blockchain in order to retrieve
-// the current minimum fee by calling kinClient.getMinimumFee() or kinClient.getMinimumFeeSync().
-// When you get the minimum fee returned you can start the 'send transaction flow'
-// with this fee.(see the sample app). int fee = 100;
+// set a fixed fee, because I'm lazy int fee = 100;

 // Build the transaction and get a Request<Transaction> object. buildTransactionRequest = account.buildTransaction(toAddress, amountInKin, fee);
-// Actually run the build transaction code in a background thread and get
+// Actually run the build transaction code in a background thread buildTransactionRequest.run(new ResultCallback<TransactionId>() {
-// notified of success/failure methods (which runs on the main thread) buildTransactionRequest.run(new ResultCallback<TransactionId>() {

     @Override
     public void onResult(Transaction transaction) {
-        // Here we got a Transaction object before actually sending the transaction.
-This means
+        // Here we got a Transaction object before actually sending the
-        // that we can, for example, send the transaction id to our servers or save it locally
-        // in order to use it later.
-For example if we lose network connectivity just after sending
-        // the transaction then we will not know what happened with this transaction.
-        // So when the network is back we can check the status of this transaction.
-        Log.d("example", "The transaction id before sending: " + transaction.getId().id());
+				// transaction this way we can save information for later if anything goes wrong Log.d("example", "The transaction id before sending: " + transaction.getId().id());

         // Create the send transaction request